 - Previous grant recipients are not eligible

 After Application: Plan to attend the lottery drawing!
 All students are encouraged to come celebrate.
-Your presence is not required to win a $1,500 Odyssey Travel Grant; however, there will be "Surprise Awards" that require you to be present to win, including one for best space-themed costume.
+Your presence is not required to win a $1,500 Odyssey Travel Grant; however, there will be extra "Surprise Awards" that require you to be present to win, including one for best space-themed costume.
 Plus we guarantee that it is far more exciting to win a grant when doing so in front of hundreds of cheering friends and students!

 World Less Traveled Grants

 Marion Parry, a friend of SAIC, has endowed a travel and research grant named The World Less Traveled to provide funds for thesis research, conference attendance, travel for exhibitions, and self-initiated study trips (not SAIC Study Trips) available to both undergraduate and graduate students.
 The Office of the Deans and Division Chairs is pleased to announce that this fund will be made available during both the fall and spring semesters of each year for use in the subsequent semester.
 Grants are awarded with a maximum amount of $1,500.